Choose a backup disk and set encryption options on Mac

 Note: You may want to set up Time Machine in the evening so that the initial backup can be done overnight.
 If you back up to a Time Capsule or AirPort Extreme (802.11ac), the initial backup may be faster if your Mac is in the same room as the Time Capsule or AirPort Extreme (802.11ac), or if you connect your Mac to one of the Ethernet ports on the Time Capsule or AirPort Extreme (802.11ac).
 Subsequent backups take less time.

-On your Mac, choose Apple menu > System Preferences, then click Time Machine .
+On your Mac, choose Apple menu > System Settings > General, then click Time Machine .

-The options you see depend on whether you have one or more backup disks already set up.
+The option you see depends on whether you have one or more backup disks already set up.

-If you’re asked to reformat the disk, either reformat the disk or choose a different disk.
+If you’re asked to erase the disk, click Erase or select a different volume.

-Important: Reformatting erases all files on the disk, so do it only if you no longer need the files or have copied them to a different disk.
+Important: Erasing permanently removes all files on the disk, so do it only if you no longer need the files or have copied them to a different disk.

-If you selected “Encrypt backups” (in step 4), type a password for the backup disk.
+If you chose to encrypt backups (in step 5), type a password for the backup disk.

 You may need to provide the password when you connect the disk to your Mac, or when you disconnect the disk or restart your Mac.